 The best time to visit the caves is from November to March, when it's cooler and dry.

 The Ellora caves are open from sunrise until sunset (around 5.30 p.m.), daily except Tuesdays.
 The Ajanta caves open from 9 a.m. until 5 p.m., daily except Mondays.
 Both caves are open on national holidays.
 However, try to avoid visiting them then (as well as on weekends) as the crowds can be overwhelming and you won't have a peaceful experience.

 Entrance Fees and Charges

 Visiting both the Ajanta and Ellora caves is costly for foreigners.
-The sites require separate tickets and the price has been increased to 500 rupees per ticket, effective from April 2016.
-Indians pay only 30 rupees per ticket at each site.
+The sites require separate tickets and the price was increased to 600 rupees in August 2018.
+Indians pay only 40 rupees per ticket at each site.
 Children younger than 15 years are free at both places.

 Ajanta and Ellora Visitor Centers

 Unfortunately, the visitor centers are located some distance away from the caves and the replicas have failed to draw the expected number of tourists.
-However, it's worth stopping by them to learn about the interesting context and history of the caves.
+In August 2018, Maharashtra Tourism announced that substantial funding had been allocated to enhance them and provide a better experience.

 Where to Stay

 Hotel Kailas is located right opposite the Ellora caves.
 It's a relaxing, tranquil place with stone walls and a scenic landscape, albeit simply furnished accommodations.
 Rates are 2,300 rupees for a non air-conditioned room, 3,500 rupees for an air-conditioned cottage, and 4,000 rupees for an air-conditioned cottage facing the caves.
 Tax is additional.
 The hotel has plenty of amenities for guests including a restaurant, internet access, a library and games.
 You can also go paragliding.